Financial Strength (Updated In-Year)

 Through measuring the three ratio's above, the ESFA adds up the individual scores and provides an overall financial health assessment grade for a college, based on the banding structure illustrated in the chart.

-With the operating performance set to increase, a reduction in the level of borrowing and improving liquidity through planned borrowing repayments, the college's financial health grade is forecast to increase to 'Good' in 2019-20 and move towards the upper end of the 'Good' band in 2020-21.
+However, with the operating performance set to increase from 2021-22, a reduction in the level of borrowing and improving liquidity through planned borrowing repayments, the college's financial health grade is forecast to increase to 'Good' in 2022-23.

 College Financial Metrics